sdiehl/stephendiehl.com/posts/haskell_web.md

 and as a very convienant way to implement code generation for compilers targetting Javascript.

-As an example of we'll use JMacro to implement a simple translator for the untyped typed lambda calculus.
+As an example of we'll use JMacro to implement a simple translator for the untyped typed lambda calculus, something one might do if writing a language that transpiles to Javascript.

 ```haskell